hakril/PythonForWindows/doc/source/internals.rst

     This is done by replacing the ``c_void_p``/``c_char_p`` by ``DWORD`` or ``QWORD`` and rewriting a wrapper around the :mod:`ctypes` ``POINTER`` and other stuff.
-    I might not works for every structure by i didn't have any problem for now.
+    It might not works for every structure by i didn't have any problem for now.

     - Read the memory in another process

-    For this one I rewrote a class that use the standard :mod:`ctypes` structure offset-size calcultation, extract those information when asked for a field and read it from the target process.
+    For this one I rewrote a class that use the standard :mod:`ctypes` structure offset-size calculation, extracts those information when asked for a field and read it from the target process.
-    We just need to take care of special cases:  ``POINTER`` / ``ARRAY`` / ``STRING``
+    We just need to take care of special cases:  ``POINTER`` / ``ARRAY`` / ``STRING`` / ..

 We also need to be carreful about the inheritance, we need to inherit from "hidden" :class:`ctypes` classes to keep the magic working.